The Conversion Copywriting Brief

 There You Have It

-If it seems onerous, think of writing the brief as creating collateral.
+Think of writing the brief as creating collateral.
 You'll use it again and again, every time you outsource marketing projects.

-Rather cover the Copywriting Brief off verbally?
+Rather cover the Copywriting Brief verbally?